<plugins>

 Stopping started applications

-If you have started any applications with either wildfly-swarm:start
+If you have started any applications with either wildfly-swarm:start or wildfly-swarm:multistart, they can be stopped by executing the wildfly-swarm:stop goal.

 Configuration Options